 The school will inform parents and carers of this right by a letter sent home during Summer Term 1, prior to the Changing Me unit being taught.
-A Parent and Carer Meeting will also be offered in Summer Term 1, where parents and carers may be shown the Jigsaw RSHE presentation, explaining our statutory and non-statutory content of the PSHE lesson.
+Parents and carers may also request to be shown the Jigsaw RSHE presentation, demonstrating our statutory and non-statutory content of such RSHE lessons.